voxcape/nestjs-notifications/README.md

 - Extensible injection tokens to swap adapters, renderers, or register custom channels
 - CLI worker built on nest-commander for resilient background processing

+## Project status

+This library is still in an experimental, "beta-ish" phase while we validate more real-world workloads.
+Core features—mail delivery, Redis-backed broadcasting, queue retries, and the worker—are exercised in production-style environments and backed by automated tests, so you can rely on them for critical paths today.
+Expect some APIs to evolve as we keep refining ergonomics; we document breaking changes quickly and aim to keep upgrades smooth.

 ## Architecture Overview
 The following diagram shows how @voxcape/nestjs-notifications works internally: